MicrosoftDocs/edge-developer.zh-CN/microsoft-edge/hosting/includes/deprecation-note.md

 ms.locfileid: "10751953"
 ---
 > [!NOTE]
-> 本文档中介绍的功能将不再保留。 有关新的 WebView2 控件的详细信息，请参阅[Microsoft Edge WebView2 （预览版）简介][MicrosoftEdgeWebview2Index]。
+> The features described in this document are no longer being maintained.
+For more information on the new WebView2 control, see [Introduction to Microsoft Edge WebView2 (Preview)][MicrosoftEdgeWebview2Index].

 <!-- image links -->

 <!-- links -->

-[MicrosoftEdgeWebview2Index]: /microsoft-edge/webview2/index "Microsoft Edge （Chromium） WebView2 （预览版）"
+[MicrosoftEdgeWebview2Index]: /microsoft-edge/webview2/index "Microsoft Edge (Chromium) WebView2 (Preview)"